thotheod/thotheod.github.io/_posts/2023-10-05-how-I-created-this-blog.md

 #### Override CSS default behavior

-You can use the file `/_sass/main.scss` to over-write any CSS default behavior.
-This file imports all the individual *scss* files, and at the end of it we can add our own CSS variations.
-For instance with Chirpy at the end of every post, you get some elements for
-- category of the blog post
-- tags of the blog post
-- license
-- share links
+You have the flexibility to customize the default CSS behavior by utilizing the `/_sass/main.scss` file.
+This file serves as the central point for importing all individual scss files, allowing you to introduce your own CSS modifications.
+As an example, with Chirpy, you can tailor the appearance of several elements that appear at the end of each blog post.
+These elements include the blog post's category, tags, licensing information, and social sharing links.

 ![Default Blog Post 'includes'](/images/how-to-blog/blog-post-default.png){: width="600" height="180" }
 _Default Blog Post 'includes'_